Ronald Jenkees

-Musical career
+Career

-Jenkees began releasing beats and raps online under the name "Big Cheez" in about 2003.
-Under this name, he produced the 2005 album Straight Laced by Fish.
-In 2006, Jenkees started posting funny videos on YouTube, and later began posting music-related videos.
-These videos usually feature him wearing a hat and greeting his viewers by saying, "Hello YouToobs!"
+Jenkees began releasing beats and raps online under the nickname "Big Cheez" around 2003.
+With the name, he produced the 2005 album Straight Laced by Fish.
+In 2006, Jenkees posted funny videos on YouTube and later started uploading music-related videos.
+The videos usually feature him wearing a hat and greeting his viewers by saying, "Hello YouTubes!".
 His videos gradually gained popularity, particularly after Bill Simmons from ESPN.com featured Jenkees and asked him to record his podcast theme, and again after being "thumbed up" by members of the StumbleUpon community.
 In 2007, Jenkees independently released his first studio album, Ronald Jenkees.
-In June 2009, Jenkees was featured on the STS9 album, Peaceblaster: The New Orleans Make It Right Remixes, producing a remix of "Beyond Right Now".
-On July 31, 2009, Jenkees released his second album, Disorganized Fun.
-He subsequently released Days Away in 2012, Alpha Numeric in 2014, and Rhodes Deep in April 2017.

-A selection of music from his first two albums is included in the Iridium Studios's game "Before the Echo" (previously known as "Sequence").
+In June 2009, he was featured on the STS9 (Sound Tribe Sector 9) album, Peaceblaster: The New Orleans Make It Right Remixes, producing a remix of "Beyond Right Now".
+On July 31, 2009, he released his second album, Disorganized Fun.
+Days Away came out in 2012, Alpha Numeric in 2014, and Rhodes Deep in April 2017.
+A selection of music from his first two albums is included in the Iridium Studios game Before the Echo (previously known as Sequence).

-Style
+Musical style

-Jenkees creates a variety of music ranging from electronic music to hip hop to rock and roll using pianos, keyboards, and various PC-controlled electronic synthesizers.
-He uses keyboard and synthesizer synthetic voices to add a variety of instruments into his sound.
+Jenkees creates a variety of music ranging from electronic music to hip-hop to rock and roll using pianos, keyboards, and various PC-controlled electronic synthesizers.
+He uses keyboard and synthesizer-based synthetic voices to add a variety of instruments to the tracks.
 The result is a combination of rock and roll with techno or trance-influenced rock opera.
-In some of his YouTube videos, he plays the harmonica in his slower tempo songs.
+In some of his YouTube videos, he plays the harmonica in his slower-tempo songs.
 Jenkees is distinguished in his videos by the array of hats he wears, his thick glasses, and his distinctive voice.
 Besides playing the keyboard, he also sings.